-INSTALLATION ON REAR BENCH SEAT
+CHILD RESTRAINT INSTALLATION ON REAR BENCH SEAT

-• The three-point seat belt in your vehicle is equipped with an automatic locking mode retractor which must be used when installing a child restraint.

-• Failure to use the retractor's locking mode will result in the child restraint not being properly secured.
-The restraint could tip over or otherwise be unsecured and cause injury to the child in a sudden stop or collision.
+- The three-point seat belt in your vehicle is equipped with an automatic locking mode retractor which must be used when installing a child restraint. - Failure to use the retractor's locking mode will result in the child restraint not being properly secured.
+The restraint could tip over or otherwise be unsecured and cause injury to the child in a sudden stop or collision. - When installing a child restraint system in the rear center position both the center seat belt connector tongue and buckle tongue must be secured.